 Also, the Osmantheus spin-off Scenario is pretty rad, merging the lives and minds of John and Sayaka into a pompous asshole who casually carries a basket full of distilled trauma everywhere they go.
 Shame it’s only a 9 minute long April Fools goof as of now.
 And shame on me for bad timing, as 15 hours prior to this post’s publication, Westinghouse put out an update that brought assorted bugfixes and also pants.
 Pants!

 Priestess of Chronos by TaleSpinner – Download – Flowchart

-Student Transfer is a game largely made of repurposed and borrowed visual novel assets, so it really is not surprising that fans have started porting in their own assets from other than visual novels, resulting in a number of asset packs meant to introduce additional characters into the game, or in the case of the Age Regression and Age Progression Character Pack by sinwave93, introduce younger or older renditions of select characters into the game.
+Student Transfer is a game largely made of repurposed and borrowed visual novel assets, so it really is not surprising that fans have started porting in their own assets from other than visual novels, resulting in a number of asset packs meant to introduce additional characters into the game.
+Or in the case of the Age Regression and Age Progression Character Pack by sinwave93, introduce younger or older renditions of select characters into the game.
 While many have incorporates bits and pieces of these packs to flesh out their Scenarios with more original characters, TaleSpinner seemingly looked over this vast selection of alternate age versions of familiar characters and sought to make a Scenario that used as many of these sprites as possible.

 There are no limits, no restrictions, and only a passing level of concern expressed towards the moral or functional implications of the return of mythicized deities or this hyperbolic manipulation of time, age, and everything between.
 The writer just looks at the stars, says they’re gonna go out and do it, and they just go, blazing recklessly onward toward whatever concept captivates them.